 Utensils: Knife, Spoon or Scoop, Roasting Pan, Handheld Electric Blender or Potato Masher, Large Bowl.

-- 1/2 teaspoon of freshly ground black pepper, plus more to taste
+Freshly ground black pepper, plus more to taste: 1/2 teaspoon

-- 1/2 cup plus 1 tablespoon of non-fat sour cream
+Non-fat sour cream: 1/2 cup plus 1 tablespoon

 Preheat the oven to 450 degrees F with a rack in the centre.
 Cut squash in halves lengthwise, and remove seeds and fibers from it.
 Sprinkle the squash halves properly with ½ teaspoon of salt and ¼ teaspoon of pepper.
 Take a roasting pan, and fill it with ¼ inch of water.
 Place the squash halves in it, and cover it with aluminium foil.
 Bake it for around 35 to 40 minutes or until the squash is tender – confirm by piercing it with any sharp pointed knife.
 Remove the pan from the oven, and transfer the squash on a cool surface.
 Set it aside to cool down, and lower the temperature of oven to 425 degrees F.